-EDU 615 Residency & Seminar I (6 credits)

-The student teaching residency is designed to provide the pre-service teacher with a realistic mentored experience in planning, managing, and teaching in a public-school classroom.
-The seminar is designed to both enable the intern to integrate theory and practice and to find professional support from peers and faculty.
+EDU 615 Residency & Seminar I (6 credits) The student teaching residency is designed to provide the pre-service teacher with a realistic mentored experience in planning, managing, and teaching in a public-school classroom.
+The seminar is designed to both enable the resident to integrate theory and practice and to find professional support from peers and faculty.
 The seminar itself will be process-oriented, with weekly topics determined collaboratively between the instructor and the students.
-Interns who are employed by a school district as teacher of record will complete the residency in their district-assigned classrooms.
-Interns who are not employed by a school district will be placed in a classroom with a mentor teacher.
+Residents who are employed by a school district on a provisional license will complete the residency in their district-assigned classrooms.
+Residents who are not employed by a school district will be placed in a classroom with a mentor teacher.
+This is the first semester of a two-semester sequence.
+The resident must complete a minimum of 270 hours in the assigned residency classroom.

-EDU 620 Residency & Seminar I (6 credits)

-The student teaching residency is designed to provide the pre-service teacher with a realistic mentored experience in planning, managing, and teaching in a public-school classroom.
-The seminar is designed to both enable the intern to integrate theory and practice and to find professional support from peers and faculty.
+EDU 620 Residency & Seminar I (6 credits) The student teaching residency is designed to provide the pre-service teacher with a realistic mentored experience in planning, managing, and teaching in a public-school classroom.
+The seminar is designed to both enable the resident to integrate theory and practice and to find professional support from peers and faculty.
 The seminar itself will be process-oriented, with weekly topics determined collaboratively between the instructor and the students.
-Interns who are employed by a school district on a provisional license will complete the residency in their district-assigned classrooms.
-Interns who are not employed by a school district will be placed in a classroom with a mentor teacher.
+Residents who are employed by a school district on a provisional license will complete the residency in their district-assigned classrooms.
+Residents who are not employed by a school district will be placed in a classroom with a mentor teacher.
+This is the second semester of a two-semester sequence.
+The resident must complete a minimum of 360 hours in the assigned residency classroom.